huridocs/uwazi-documentation/admin-docs/how-to-create-relationships.md

-# How to Create Relationships
+# How to create relationships

 > In Uwazi, a relationship connects two or more entities to each other so that it’s possible to investigate and analyse "who did what to whom" (and when, and where, etc).
 Note: we use the terms “relationship” and “connection” interchangeably.